All posts by weblio PH

 PART D_2

-1. What do you think is the importance of this study?
+1. What do you think was wrong in the action of the Goat?

 REVIEW AND FEEDBACK